Skip to content

 PAROL6 control board software

-- In the VS Code extensions install Platformio
+2. In the VS Code extensions marketplace, install PlatformIO.

-- Now Platformio should download all necesarry configurations to allow you to compile and upload code
+5. PlatformIO will automatically download all necessary configurations to allow you to compile and upload code.

-Programming adapter needs to be connected to the black connector next to the USB.
-Needed connections are 3v3, gnd, swdio, clk.
+The programming adapter must be connected to the black connector next to the USB port.
+Required connections are: 3.3 V, GND, SWDIO, CLK.

-This code will allow you to control idividual functions of PAROL6 robot arm (if wired as per wiring instructions).
+This code allows you to control individual functions of the PAROL6 robot arm (when wired as per the wiring instructions).

 Communication protocol

-Robot needs to receive valid data packet in the format defined above.
-Pseudo code of how it works on PAROL6 control board:
+The robot requires a valid data packet in the format defined above.
+Pseudocode of how it works on the PAROL6 control board:

 While(1){